 He was Founder/Chairman/Chief Executive of The Agenda Group (1999-2005), a specialist consultancy helping company Chairmen and Chief Executives with their corporate networking.

 Charles was born and brought up in Sussex.
-He attended Rugby School from 1972-1976 before going on to study for a degree in Business Studies at Edinburgh University from 1977-1981.
-He is a keen tennis player and skier and has an interest in opera, rugby and overseas travel.
+He attended Rugby School from 1972 to 1976 before going on to study for a degree in Business Studies at Edinburgh University from 1977 to 1981.
+He is a keen tennis player and skier and has an interest in opera, rugby and travel.